-The educational video game Durga Puja Mystery introduces to Indian festival culture, by focusing on the arguably most popular and widespread Hindu festival Durga Puja.
+The educational video games The Durga Puja Mystery and Durga Puja Beyond Borders provide an educational yet playful introduction to and elaboration and experience of Indian festival culture, by focusing on the arguably most popular and widespread Hindu festival Durga Puja.
 Today, Durga Puja is not only widely celebrated in India, but the festival is also a highly important event in the global Indian communities.
-The game is a third-person 3D adventure game, filled with mystery and using educational puzzles, riddles and tasks.
-It takes place inside and around a majestic heritage mansion near Kolkata, India – during the time of Durga Puja, of course!